mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual void KillMultiTile(int i, int j, int frameX, int frameY)

 This hook is called exactly once whenever a block encompassing multiple tiles is destroyed.
 You can use it to make your multi-tile block drop a single item, for example.

+### public virtual void ModifyLight(int i, int j, ref float r, ref float g, ref float b)

+Allows you to determine how much light this block emits.
+Make sure you set Main.tileLighted[Type] to true in SetDefaults for this to work.

+### public virtual void SetSpriteEffects(int i, int j, ref SpriteEffects spriteEffects)

+Allows you to determine whether or not the tile will draw itself flipped in the world.

+### public virtual void AnimateTile(ref int frame, ref int frameCounter)

+Allows you to animate your tile.
+Use frameCounter to keep track of how long the current frame has been active, and use frame to change the current frame.

+### public virtual bool PreDraw(int i, int j)

+Allows you to draw things behind the tile at the given coordinates.
+Return false to stop the game from drawing the tile normally.
+Returns true by default.

+### public virtual void PostDraw(int i, int j)

+Allows you to draw things in front of the tile at the given coordinates.
+This can also be used to do things such as creating dust.